csning1998/on-premise-gitlab-deployment/README.md

 0. **Development mode is the previous stage of Production Vault, only used to set up Production Vault.
 Subsequently, the Production Vault is used for managing all sensitive data for the entire project.**

 1. First, run the `entry.sh` script and select option `1` to generate the files required for the TLS handshake.
-When creating the self-signed CA certificate, you can leave the fields blank for now.
-If you need to regenerate the TLS files, you can simply run option `1` again.
+During the creation of the self-signed CA certificate, fields may be left blank.
+If regeneration of TLS files is necessary, option `1` may be executed again.

 2. Switch to the project's root directory and run the following command to start the Development mode Vault server.

-    - If you prefer to run it on the host:
+    - If running it on the host is preferred:

         ```shell
         vault server -config=vault/vault.hcl
         ```

-    - **(Recommended)** If you prefer to run it in a container (side-car mode):
+    - **(Recommended)** If running it in a container (side-car mode) is preferred:

         ```shell
         podman compose up -d iac-vault-server
         ```

     After starting the server, Vault will create `vault.db` and Raft-related files in the `vault/data/` directory.
-If you need to reinitialize Vault, you must manually clear all files within the `vault/data/` directory.
+If reinitialization of Vault is necessary, all files within the `vault/data/` directory must be manually cleared.

     **Note:** Please open a new terminal window or tab for subsequent operations.

-3. Once the previous steps are complete, you can run `entry.sh` and select option `2` to initialize Vault.
+3. Once the previous steps are complete, run `entry.sh` and select option `2` to initialize Vault.
 This process will also automatically perform the required unseal action for Vault.

-4. Next, you only need to manually modify the following variables used in the project.
-Please replace the password with your own password and ensure the password's security.
+4. Next, only the following variables used in the project require manual modification.
+Passwords must be replaced with unique values to ensure security.

     - **For Development Vault**